ChanceQZ/personal-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Geographic Information Science
+- Geospatial Data Mining
 - Geospatial Artificial Intelligence
-- Geographic Modeling
+- Computer Vision and Remote Sensing

 # Education to show in About widget
 education: